Things to Do in the Dolomites That Are Actually Worth It

 11. Wander through the cute little towns

-13. Enjoy the food โ€“ Austrian, Italian, or Ladin
+12. Enjoy the food โ Austrian, Italian, or Ladin

-One of the most interesting things about the Dolomites is that the region has an incredible Austrian influence โ€“ especially in the South Tyrol.
+One of the most interesting things about the Dolomites is that the region has an incredible Austrian influence โ especially in the South Tyrol.
 That means that in addition to the typical Italian pasta you get to enjoy sauerkraut and schnitzel!

-The cuisine in the Dolomites is rather meat heavy so itโ€™s not exactly a great place for vegans, although vegetarians will find quite a few options.
+The cuisine in the Dolomites is rather meat heavy so itโs not exactly a great place for vegans, although vegetarians will find quite a few options.

 And you can find these things in so many places – from malga (alpine hut, sometimes called Alm or Baita) to rifugios to Michelin-starred restaurants.

-Relaxing in a sauna or a hot tub after a long day of exploring the mountains is heavenly โ€“ let your muscles relax and just enjoy the moment.
+Relaxing in a sauna or a hot tub after a long day of exploring the mountains is heavenly โ let your muscles relax and just enjoy the moment.
+So many of the hotels in the Dolomites have spa and wellness areas that it would be a shame if you didnโt get to explore at least one of them.

 Marmolada, known also as the Queen of the Dolomites, is the highest mountain and mountain range in the Dolomites.
 The two highest peaks are Punta Penรฌa (3343m) and Punta Rocca (3265m), and you can actually go all the way up on the latter with a cable car.